BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 You build walls, roofs, floors, and other repetitive things with this thing.

 ### Prefab
 A saved group of objects.
-You can create and decorate a scene using different objects and then save it as Prefab to reuse the whole thing again.
+You can create and decorate a furnace using different objects and then save it as Prefab to reuse the whole thing again.

 ### Trigger
 In our case we only need two: